-- A. Contractor shall correct defects in workmanship materials, controls and operation of the system for a period of 1 year from the date of substantial completion and acceptance of work.
-Any equipment/material installed by the contractor replaced during the first-year warranty period shall be guaranteed for an additional year starting from the date of replacement.
-A manufacturer 5-year parts and labor warranty shall be provided for all HVAC equipment that utilizes a compressor or compressors.
-This warranty shall cover the entire refrigeration system including the refrigerant.
-The manufacturer's warranty certificate shall be included in the contractor's closeout documents provided at the completion of the project. - B. That the systems installed will safely, quietly and efficiently perform their respective functions in accordance with the design. - C. To service completely the systems for a period of one (1) year.
+- A. To correct defects in workmanship, materials, controls, equipment and operation of the system for a period of one (1) year from the date of final completion and acceptance of the work.
+Equipment and materials, repaired or replaced during this one (1) year guarantee period (including refrigerant charge) are guaranteed for an additional year following date of correction. - B. That the systems installed will safely, quietly and efficiently perform their respective functions in accordance with the design. - C. To service completely the systems for a period of one (1) year.